Creating a Canadian Olympic Learning Environment

-To mimic the physical development of Olympians, each Athlete story links students to physical activities in our Canadian Olympic resources.
+To mimic the physical development of our Olympians, each Olympian story links students to “physical literacy” activities in our Canadian Olympic Movement Skills resource.
 These movement activities will encourage students to develop physical skills over time.
-Students, much the same as Olympians, must first learn movement skills that enable them to balance, walk, run, jump, skip and throw proficiently.
-That helps set the stage for them to master more complex movement skills and become more proficient in sport.
+Students, much as the same as Olympians, must first learn movement skills that enable them to balance, walk, run, jump, skip and throw proficiently.
+That helps set the stage for them to master more complex movement skills.

-Being physically active is critical to the development of healthy students encouraging them to adopt and maintain a healthy lifestyle.
+Being physically literate is critical to the development of healthy students.
+Physically literate students are not only experts at moving their bodies, but understand how to do so in ways that are respectful of themselves and others.
 They can move their bodies in creative, intelligent ways that demonstrate their ability to adapt to different situations.
 Such individuals enjoy success in a range of physical activities, and are more likely to be motivated to adopt healthy behaviours in all aspects of life.

 Blending Sport with Culture and Education

-Each Athlete story is tailored to three reading levels: Bronze (grades 2 and 3), Silver (grades 4 and 5), and Gold (grades 6 and into secondary school).
-Each comes with progressive activities that are open- ended and tailored to address a diverse range of learning styles and proficiencies.
-They focus on six main facets of understanding: explaining, interpreting, applying, taking perspective, empowering and developing self-knowledge.
+Each Olympian story is tailored to three reading levels: Bronze (grades 2-3), Silver (grades 4-5), and Gold (grades 6 and into secondary school).
+Each comes with progressive activities that are openended and tailored to address a diverse range of learning styles and proficiencies.
+They focus on six main facets of understanding: explaining, interpreting, applying, taking perspective, empowering and developing self- knowledge.
 These critical thinking skills are woven into all three stages of the learning sequence in order to promote deeper understanding of the values and concepts.